Acknowledgments

 Because long before we began this work, others were already tending the roots.

-We are especially grateful for the work of three individuals, without whom this site might never have come to be:
+We are especially grateful for the work of four individuals, without whom this site might never have come to be:

-who traveled to Northeast Pennsylvania, knocking on doors in search of long-lost cousins.
+who set the genealogy standard high when he traveled to Northeast Pennsylvania, knocking on doors in search of long-lost cousins.

-God bless him—he documented every family event and, every now and then, captured them on 8mm film.
+God rest his soul—he documented every family event and, every now and then, captured them on 8mm film.
 His persistence, curiosity, and deep sense of family helped bring scattered branches a little closer together.

 who faithfully and tirelessly wrote out and mailed family updates—tracking births, deaths, and marriages by hand.